Drone image of Milwaukee River.

 • New deans and department chairs

-• Lead academic staff with statewide responsibilities
+• Lead academic staff with statewide or community-engaged responsibilities

 Selection Process